-The traffic assignment module loads vehicle trips onto the roadway network to estimate linkspecific traffic volumes.
-This is done for eight time periods which cover the entire day.
-As part of the RTDM's 2012 base year development using the household survey and traffic count data, time-of-day parameters were developed to represent the variation of travel patterns throughout the day.
-The time-of-day assignment process uses the vehicle trip table in production/attraction format from the mode choice model and converts it into eight time periods: AM peak, AM shoulder, midday peak, PM peak, three PM shoulders, and an off-peak period representing the remainder of the day.
-Each of these trip tables is assigned to the roadway network using a capacity constrained equilibrium assignment procedure.
-The resulting traffic volumes from the four assignments are summed to estimate a 24-hour volume for each link in the network.
+As part of the RTDM's 2015 base year development using the household survey and traffic count data, additional time-of-day parameters were developed to represent the variation of travel patterns throughout the day.
+The time-of-day assignment process uses the vehicle trip table in production/attraction format for the three time periods and divides it into eight time periods: AM peak, one AM shoulder hour, midday peak period, PM peak, three PM shoulder hours, and an off-peak period representing the remainder of the day.
+The mid-day and off-peak periods may be further divided into hourly volumes using percentages identified in the model documentation.